 - There is a list of courses available in leadership, research methodology etc. (see above)

-- Strongly recommended to take one course in Academic writing and publishing.
+- Strongly recommended to take a course in Academic writing and publishing as well as Third Cycle Studies (TCS) introduction.

 - The Machine learning group plans a reading course starting in February 2019.
 The idea would be to read a paper and discuss about it.
 Can also be done online via Zoom.